 Just as important, manufacturers and brands that become adept at handling the last mile can build direct relationships with their customers.
 “Rather than rely entirely on wholesalers and retailers, you can reshape your customers’ experiences more closely to your brand,” says Chris Jarvis, chief logistics officer with GoFor Delivers.

-An efficient, reliable, last mile function will become even more critical as the volume of last mile deliveries grow.
+An efficient, reliable, last mile function will become even more critical as the volume of final mile deliveries grow.
 The last mile delivery market in North America is forecast to grow by US$44.88 billion between 2020 and 2024, for a compound annual growth rate that tops 14 percent, Technavio reports.

 Table of Contents